 Programming experience may be helpful for some projects, but is not required.

 All students (first year through final year) are welcome.
-You are encouraged to apply even if you are in the 7-series!
+You are encouraged to apply while taking Physics 2, 7, or even before starting physics courses at UCI!